nidza07/nidza07.github.io/QC-docs/general usage.md

 Welcome to the Playroom.
 The Playroom is a free online gaming platform, especially made to be accessible to visually impaired people.

 On the Playroom, you will find some of the most popular card, board and dice games, such as Uno, Poker, Farkle, Yahtzee, Chess, but also some of the less popular ones.
-Hopefully you will discover a new game you didn't know before, and invite your friends to play it with you!
+Hopefully you will discover a new game you didn't know before and invite your friends to play it with you!

 ## Getting started
 To begin playing, you will  first need to create an account.
 This is a very simple process.
 The Playroom doesn't ask for any personal data.
 We need only  your username (this is a nickname that will help members of the community to recognize you), your password, and your e-mail address.